manuelbl/JavaDoesUSB/README.md

 - Control, bulk and interrupt transfers (optionally with timeout)
 - Notifications about connected/disconnected devices
 - Descriptive information about interfaces, settings and endpoints
-- Support fo composite devices and interface association
+- Support for alternate interface settings, composite devices and interface association
 - Published on Maven Central

 ### To do

-- Alternate interface settings
 - Isochronous transfer

 ### Not planned

 - Changing configuration: The library selects the first configuration.
-Changing configurations is rarely used and not supported on Windows.
+Changing configurations is rarely used and not supported on Windows (limitation of WinUSB).
 - USB 3.0 streams: Not supported on Windows (limitation of WinUSB).
 - Providing information about USB buses, controllers and hubs